ericwhyne/open-catalog-generator/README.md

 2. From the scripts directory, open the add_json_fields.py script in an editor.

-3. There are three variables to adjust(files_to_change, fields_to_add, insert_after) depending on the field and file specifications.
+3. There are three parameters to adjust(files_types, fields_to_add, insert_after) depending on the field and file specifications.
-  3a. files_to_change: This variable should contain only the files that you wish to add fields to.
-The values can be "program", "software" and "pubs"
+  3a. file_types: This variable should contain only the files that you wish to add fields to.
+The values can be "office", "program", "software" and "pubs"
   3b. fields_to_add: This variable is a key-value pair object that takes the field name as the key and the field value as the value.
 There is no limit to the number of key-value pairs that can be added.
   3c. insert_after: The added field will be placed after the given field name

 4. The Makefile contains a executable definition that can be used to quickly run this script after adjusting the two variables.
-Using the CYGWIN command line, run the following command:
+Using the CYGWIN command line, run the following command with NO SPACES between the values:

+	make addfields FILE_TYPES="file_type1,file_type2" FIELDS="field1:value1,field2:value2" INSERT_AFTER="field_name"
-	make addfields FILES="pubs,software" FIELDS="Test:pass,fail" INSERT_AFTER="Link"
+	e.g. make addfields FILE_TYPES="pubs,software" FIELDS="Test1:pass,Test2:fail,'Test Options':[pass,fail]" INSERT_AFTER="Link"

 5. Verify that the fields were added correctly and to the appropriate files by reviewing the new files in the "darpa_open_catalog/new_json" directory.
 If the files are correct, move them to the "darpa_open_catalog" directory and done!
 Now there are new json files for the next build!